In this article

 Strategic spending

 Focus spending on your miles card for business travel expenses to earn more miles faster.
 Choose a card that offers bonus miles for airline, hotel, and car rental expenses to accelerate your accumulation of rewards.
-This spending strategy will increase the value of every business trip, making sure that every dollar spent contributes directly to your next travel opportunity.
+This spending strategy will increase the value of every business trip, ensuring every dollar spent contributes directly to your next travel opportunity.

 Miles optimization

-Make it a habit to regularly assess the worth of your miles when considering different travel choices.
+Make it a habit to regularly assess the value of your miles when considering different travel choices.
 Try to use your miles for more valuable rewards, like international flights or business class upgrades, to get the most value out of them.
-Keeping up-to-date with the changing value of miles and redemption opportunities can help you make knowledgeable choices that enhance the return on your travel expenses.
+Keeping up to date with the changing value of miles and redemption opportunities can help you make smart choices that enhance the return on your travel expenses.

 Transfer partners